Danial-D/Danial-D.github.io/README.md

 9. Basic Javascript
 10. Algorithms

+## How I will continue to use Computer Science to learn as a student
+Computer science will help me learn as a student in many ways.
+The first manner is using computer science to help me learn how to think computationally.
+In other words, learning how to take a seemingly immense problem and breaking it down to little pieces.

 ### A Summary of the Modules
 #### Intro to JS
 #### Advanced JS: Games and Visualizations